Diet or Exercise More Important

 • Reduced risk of diabetes: Losing weight can help lower the risk of developing type 2 diabetes.

-In addition to these health benefits, some individuals may also experience an increase in height after losing a significant amount of weight.
+Some people may also grow taller after losing a lot of weight, along with these health benefits.
 This is because excessive weight can compress the spine, leading to a slight decrease in height.
-While this effect may not be significant for everyone, it is yet another potential benefit of losing weight and maintaining a healthy lifestyle.
+This effect may not matter to everyone, but it is another possible benefit of losing weight and living healthily.

 How to lose weight in a healthy, sustainable way